parasaurolophus/rader.us/src/philosophy/computability.md

 while saying nothing at all about non-computable ones, other than by implicitly excluding them.
-In fact, rather than explaining Cantor's results, Computability Theory when considered on its own seems to imply that the set of real numbers actually is countable using some ordering of the formulas of the Lambda Calculus to drive the 1:1 mapping function.
+In fact, rather than explaining Cantor's results, Computability Theory when considered on its own seems to imply that the set of real numbers actually is countably infinite using some ordering of the formulas of the Lambda Calculus to drive the bijective function.
 [That such an ordering is possible is another consequence of G&ouml;del's work.](https://en.wikipedia.org/wiki/G%C3%B6del_numbering) Generations of mathematicians and philosophers have accepted that Cantor's argument is valid, but the success of Computability Theory begs the question: how "real" is a